 If you are starting a business, you will need to make a number of important decisions, including choosing which type of entity to form, developing standard contracts, and reviewing leases.
 You also will need to file paperwork with the federal, state and local governments.
 The decisions you make related to business formation may have important consequences.
 For example, if someone chooses to form a sole proprietorship rather than a corporation, he or she will have personal liability for the business' debts.
 Call us and we can advise you about setting up your business.General Litigation

 It’s the rare person who actually wants to go to court.
 But sometimes events in life and business reach that point.
 If you are getting sued, or need to sue to get relief, you are best served by hiring an experienced lawyer.
-With almost thirty years of legal experience in this area, we have been in many of the courtrooms in this area of Northern Virginia, suburban Maryland and Washington, DC.
-Call us and we can discuss your situation.Consult an Experienced, Bankruptcy, Tax, and Business Lawyer in Northern Virginia, Maryland, or Washington, D.C.
+With almost thirty years of legal experience in this area, we have been in many of the courtrooms in this area of Northern Virginia and suburban Maryland.
+Call us and we can discuss your situation.Consult an Experienced, Bankruptcy, Tax, and Business Lawyer in Northern Virginia or Maryland

-Maryland, Washington, D.C., and Northern Virginia tax attorney Edward Gonzalez provides meticulous advice and vigorous representation to individuals and small businesses.
+Maryland, and Northern Virginia tax attorney Edward Gonzalez provides meticulous advice and vigorous representation to individuals and small businesses.
 He also can assist you in matters related to bankruptcy, foreclosure, or business law and litigation.
 Mr. Gonzalez is guided by almost 30 years of experience and can help you find a personalized solution for your needs.
-Our firm represents clients in Maryland and Washington, D.C., as well as many areas of Northern Virginia, including Vienna, Alexandria, Falls Church, Reston, Sterling, Manassas, and other communities throughout Arlington, Fairfax, Loudoun, and Prince William Counties.
-Contact us at (855) 822-1400 or via our online form to set up a initial consultation.
+Our firm represents clients in Maryland, as well as many areas of Northern Virginia, including Vienna, Alexandria, Falls Church, Reston, Sterling, Manassas, and other communities throughout Arlington, Fairfax, Loudoun, and Prince William Counties.
+Contact us at (571) 310-6142 or via our online form to set up a initial consultation.